-The equipment in the front office should be described and shown to the new employee.
-Brief remarks about each piece serve as a reference point when needed skills are explained in detail during the training program.
-This part of the orientation program can be slowed somewhat to allow the new hire to become familiar with the equipment.
-The operator of the call-accounting system may have the new person pull up a chair to watch how calls are handled.
-The new employee may be encouraged to observe how a fellow desk clerk processes registrations and checkouts.
+The various pieces of equipment in the front office should be described and shown to the new employee.
+Brief remarks about each piece of equipment will serve as a reference point when needed skills are explained in further detail during the training program.
+This part of the orientation program can be slowed down somewhat to allow the new hire to become familiar with the equipment.
+The operator of the call-accounting system may have the new person pull up a chair to see how calls are handled.
+The new employee may be encouraged to observe how registrations and checkouts are handled by using the PMS.
 The front office manager should assure the new employee that specific training will follow.
 This is a time for familiarization only.

 The new employee should be shown how to check in for a shift on the PMS or the time clock.
 The location and timing of the posted schedule of shift coverage should also be indicated.
-The importance of reporting for duty on time and its effect on fellow employees should be explained at this time.